Riju-88/larazone/README.md

 - Tailwind CSS
 - PHP
 - HTML, CSS, JavaScript
-- Trix Editor (WYSIWYG)
+- Trix Editor (WYSIWYG Editor)
 - Google Login API
 - MySQL

 ## Project Demonstration

 This project not only showcases technical proficiency in Laravel but also demonstrates the ability to create a dynamic and engaging community platform with intricate features and a well-thought-out moderation system.
-For more details, refer to the [GitHub repository](https://github.com/Riju-88/complaint-management-system).
+For more details, refer to the [GitHub repository](https://github.com/Riju-88/larazone).

 Feel free to explore the live preview [here](https://larazoneconnect.000webhostapp.com).